EUDAT-GEF/GEF/README.md

 - Use `go get` to clone the GEF repository: `go get -u github.com/EUDAT-GEF/GEF`.
 - Go to the downloaded repository location: `cd $GOPATH/src/github.com/EUDAT-GEF/GEF`.
 - Build the project: `make build`.
+- Create a new self-signed certificate for the GEF server (with `make certificate`) or edit config.json to use your own
 - Start the system: `make run_gef`.
-- Go to `http://localhost:4142`.
+- Go to `https://localhost:8443`.
 The GEF UI should be online.

 Docker Images
 -------------
-During the installation process several docker images will be created: they are necessary for the system to function properly, please do not remove them.
+When GEF connects to a Docker server it builds several custom images.
+These are necessary for the system to function properly, please do not remove them.

 Database
 -------------
 The GEF is using an SQLite database to store the data.
-Theoretically it can be any other SQL database
+Using a different SQL database is possible.